brettwooldridge/HikariCP/README.md

 wrong.

 ##### ***Missing Knobs*** #####
 In keeping with the *simple is better* or *less is more* design philosophy, some knobs and features are intentionally left out.
 Here are some, and the reasons.

 **Statement Cache**<br/>
-Many (most?) major database JDBC drivers already have a PreparedStatement cache that can be configured (Oracle, MySQL, PostgreSQL, Derby, etc).
+Most major database JDBC drivers already have a PreparedStatement cache that can be configured (Oracle, MySQL, PostgreSQL, Derby, etc).
 A statement cache in the pool would add unneeded weight, no additional functionality, and possibly incorrect behavior...